 - How to be Both – Ali Smith

 J– Howard Jacobson – Very unusual love story set in a dystopian world.
 Loved the love story, the dystopia not so much.
+Overall, a disappointment.
 My review here.

 - To Rise Again at a Decent Hour – Joshua Ferris